 Also, the usual paper-based data collection methods are not as efficient as the digital data collection process that enables having all data in one place and instantly syncs new information attaching it to a particular point on a map.
 Adding spatial dimension to the manually collected data that is later added to spreadsheets was yet another challenge, because better data visualization methods mean more efficiency, not just in data collection, but also in planning, prioritizing and coordinating actions that would improve the situation of the homeless people in St. Louis.

 In the words of Kyle Miller, the count itself becomes a solution-based endeavor to determine areas of high need, plan future outreach initiatives, and establish new homeless services.
-The City of St. Louis Point-in-Time committee used the Mobile Data Collection and Map Editor app to make their data collection process more efficient while gaining a great tool for data visualization that enabled them to get more value from their field efforts and plan future actions.
+The City of St. Louis Point-in-Time committee used the Mobile Data Collection and Map Editor app to make their data collection process more efficient while gaining an excellent tool for data visualization that enabled them to get more value from their field efforts and plan future actions.

 Kyle Miller noted that after conducting a basic search of how other communities have integrated spatial data collection into their Point-in-Time count, the Point-in-Time committee discovered a past partnership between the GIS Cloud and another Midwestern city.
 Understanding the potential of the Mobile Data Collection application, it was clear that it could meet the needs of the CoC.
-Even more so, from the beginning of the partnership, GIS Cloud provided guidance throughout the planning process.

 Through Mobile Data Collection, the City of St. Louis’s Point-in-Time committee will have a greater understanding of the spatial distribution of homelessness.
 The power of producing a snapshot of a transient phenomenon cannot be underestimated.
 The straight-forward design of the app made it accessible to most volunteers conducting the survey.
-As the committee continues to analyze the data, it is without a doubt that there will be future discoveries. – Kyle Miller
+As the committee continues to analyze the data, it is without a doubt that there will be future discoveries.

 The St. Louis City Continuum of Care conducted its data collection on Thursday, January 26th from 4 am to 9 am.
 Each team was given the opportunity to use the Mobile Data Collection application when encountering a person experiencing homelessness.
 Having completed the count, the committee hopes to finalize data by the end of February.
 Data will be made available to the public through the St. Louis City Continuum of Care website.
-However, all data will be presented in an aggregate form to protect the privacy of the persons interviewed.
-In the future, the committee intends to release a series of resources detailing the experience of organizing a Point-in-Time count, integrating spatial data collection into the count, and how to manage data once it has been collected.
+However, all the data will be presented in an aggregate form to protect the privacy of the persons interviewed.
+In the future, the committee intends to release a series of resources detailing the experience of organizing a Point-in-Time count, integrating spatial data collection into the count, and managing data once it has been collected.

 Interested in trying out Mobile Data Collection for your project?
 Sign up here.